Belarus protesters gather in Minsk districts, dozens arrested | DW | 29.11.2020

 Western governments have condemned the recent elections as neither free nor fair.
 Earlier this month, the EU approved new sanctions on Belarusian officials, including Lukashenko, over poll irregularities and the crackdown on protesters.

-Belarus' opposition alleges the election was rigged and that Lukashenko's main challenger, Sviatlana Tsikhanouskaya, who is in exile in Lithuania, was the true winner.
+Belarus' opposition has alleged the election was rigged and that Lukashenko's main challenger, Sviatlana Tsikhanouskaya, who is in exile in Lithuania, was the true winner.

 Read more: Will German companies stop cooperating with Belarus?